Dennitz/Dennitz.github.io/_drafts/2019-11-18-custom-attachments-in-action-text.md

 app/models/product.rb
 {:.filename}

+The `attachable_sgid` method is needed because Action Text uses Signed Global IDs (*sgid*) to identify attachments and their models.
+By using the sgid, Action Text can re-render the model's partial every time, instead of just storing its HTML.
+Because of this, updates to an attached model are reflected in the Action Text document.

 ## The Form

-The post form calls `form.rich_text_area` to create the Action Text input.
+The `Post` form calls `form.rich_text_area` to create the Action Text input.
 Below that it has a Bootstrap dropdown, which includes a button for each product name.
-Each of those buttons has the product's id added to the button's dataset, so that the id can be used in JavaScript code.
+Each of those buttons has the product's id added to the button's dataset so that the id can be used in JavaScript code.

-The form is connected to the `attachments` Stimulus contoller, which is used to insert the custom attachment whenever of the buttons in the dropdown is clicked.
+The form is connected to the `attachments` Stimulus controller, which is used to insert the custom attachment whenever one of the buttons in the dropdown is clicked.

 {% highlight eruby linenos=table %}
 <%= form_with(model: post, local: true,